-The Goleta economy showed continued signs of improvement during FY 2015-16, evidenced by better retail/office vacancy rates, along with the addition of new service accounts resulting from the completion of development projects and property improvements.
-Goleta's June 2016 unemployment rate was 2.9% which continues to be below that of Santa Barbara County, California and National levels.
-Overall revenue is influenced by these economic conditions, particularly since the District receives no taxes and collects the majority of its operating revenue through user charges.
+The Goleta area economy continues to be resilient as evidenced by improving retail/office vacancy rates and the addition of new service accounts, primarily from the completion of development projects.
+Goleta's June 2017 unemployment rate was 2.5%, which continues to be below that of Santa Barbara County, California and National levels.
+Overall revenues are influenced by these economic conditions, particularly since the District receives no taxes and collects the majority of its operating revenue through user charges.